11 November 2020

-Smoking can be difficult to quit.
-It can be a struggle for some more than others.
-Some people deal with it better too.
-There are quite a lot of realisations you get when you’re going through the process of wanting to quit.
-At Anne Penman Laser Therapy, we’ve created 5 life lessons you learn when quitting smoking.
+Smoking can be very difficult to quit and some people struggle more than others.
+There are quite a lot of realizations you get when you’re going through the process of wanting to quit.
+We’ve created 5 life lessons you learn when quitting smoking.

 For people who aren’t going through smoking withdrawal, it can be difficult for them to understand what you’re going through.
-It might be frustrating but it’s just the way it goes
+It might be frustrating but it’s the way it goes.

-When going through smoking withdrawal you can go through several experiences even just a couple of hours after your last cigarette.
-It's like your brain knows you’ve decided to quit again and it’s doing all in its power to make you reverse this decision.
+When going through smoking withdrawal you can go through several experiences even in a couple of hours after your last cigarette.
+It's kind of like your brain knows you’ve decided to quit again and it’s doing all in its power to make you reverse this decision.

 You must bear in mind this when going through the process.
 It’s important to be headstrong and remember it’s all temporary and it will all pass.